 Owner and Chief Designer, known within his company as Big Bear, begins any customized car part by scanning and/or measuring the car and collecting the necessary specifications for the vehicle.
-Utilizing CAD software, he electronically creates the design and mold with regards to the specific car’s geometry to ensure a perfect fit.
+Utilizing CAD software, he electronically creates the design and molds with regards to the specific car’s geometry to ensure a perfect fit.

 Many parts that are requested are for external use on the vehicle.
-Items, like a 6ft spoiler, are too large to complete on a single printer.
+Items like a 6ft spoiler, are too large to complete on a single printer.
 Using ideaMaker, Big Bear is able to split his model into 7-8 interlocking pieces and delegate the print jobs to his fleet of N2 and N2 Plus printers.
 By delegating the work to multiple printers and printing simultaneously, the turnaround time for each product is greatly reduced.

-Once all the individual parts have been printed, they are prepped for casting by assembling the mold pieces and processing with putty to create a smooth and finished surface.
+Once all the individual parts have been printed, they are prepped for casting by assembling the mold pieces and processing them with putty to create a smooth and finished surface.
 The molds are printed with male and female slots which will lock the mold halves into place and eliminate any slipping during the casting process.
-Parts are then casted with layers of resin and carbon fiber.
+Parts are then cast with layers of resin and carbon fiber.
 These resin and carbon fiber parts provide superior strength in conjunction with lightweight properties.

-Because the models were not created digitally, the geometry of the vehicle could only be estimated and requires a prototype model.
+Because the models were not created digitally, the geometry of the vehicle could only be estimated and required a prototype model.
 With the specifications and measurements from Big Bear, the team will manually work and shape the necessary parts.
 These prototypes are made with more inexpensive materials and are either carved in wood or molded in fiberglass.
 The prototype is tested and modified until it matches the intended design.
 Once finalized, this prototype is processed and prepared for casting.
 They will create a mold around the part, then cast the carbon fiber model within the resulting mold.

 Creating parts in this way requires a high volume of highly skilled workers.
-Because the design, fit and performance of a part is restricted to human labor skills, many complicated designs could not be achieved.
+Because the design, fit and performance of a part are restricted to human labor skills, many complicated designs could not be achieved.
 Additionally, the value of each employee greatly affects production.
 Losing a highly skilled worker in the office significantly drops the capacity of the garage.

 With the volume of the Raise3D printers, Crazy Grandpa’s Garage is able to produce much larger parts than they would with other commonly available desktop printers.
 The printing reliability, large build size, ideaMaker features, and touchscreen operation boosts efficiency while minimizing operation labor.

-Overall, the cost of production has been reduced by 50% and the reliability of the design and resulting fit has been improved significantly.
+Overall, the cost of production has been reduced by 50% and the reliability of the design and the resulting fit has been improved significantly.